 Some other commonly asked questions on therapy with a licensed counselor and BetterHelp serving the Great Bend area can be found below:

-How Do Costs Of Conventional Counseling Compare To BetterHelp With A Great Bend Counselor?
+How Does The Cost Of In-Person Counseling Compare To The Cost Of BetterHelp With A Licensed Great Bend Therapist?

-Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
+The average price of an in-person therapy session in the US is $100 to $200 per hour.
 These prices may be higher in Great Bend due to a higher cost of living.
 The price also depends on the type of provider you are looking for.
 See the following average prices for various mental health providers without insurance:

 - Counseling with a psychiatrist in Great Bend: $150-$500